kgrewee/roobie/README.md

 ```

 ### Base
 Human readable Roobie dist files are included but not recommmended for production.
+Look through these to get a better understanding of how Roobie works, but use the minified or bundle distribution in your application.
 - [roobie.css](dist/roobie.css)
 - [roobie.js](dist/roobie.js)

-## Examples
-Examples found [here](examples/) are hosted at https://roobie.net.
-You can see them locally if you pull this repository and open any example .html file.

 ## Themes
 Themes are required for Roobie to function properly.
 Create copies of the theme files and include them in your project instead of using the defaults in the `node_modules/` directory to persist your themes through npm installs.
 If you want to use the defaults, use the bundle distribution.